This article is based on Andrea's forthcoming book, Mastering Marketing Agility (Berrett-Koehler, June 2020).

 But what's the antidote to this executive merry go round?

-The Rise and Fall of the Non-Agile CMO
+The Downfall of the Non-Agile CMO

 Here’s how the CMO life cycle often goes: a CMO gets hired, then spends 60-90 days listening and learning (and stressing a whole department’s worth of people out by meeting with them one on one).